Bradshaw Gass & Hope

 Bradshaw Gass & Hope is an English architectural practice founded in 1862 by Jonas James Bradshaw (c.
 1837–1912).
-The style "Bradshaw Gass & Hope" was adopted after his death referring to the remaining partners John Bradshaw Gass and Arthur John Hope.
+It is Bolton's oldest architectural practice and has exhibited archive drawings in London and Manchester.
+The style "Bradshaw Gass & Hope" was adopted after Bradshaw's death to incorporate the names of the remaining partners, John Bradshaw Gass and Arthur John Hope.
+As of 2022, the firm continues to operate from offices in Bolton.